 Sexually transmitted diseases (STDs) are a major public health issue that affects 20 million people in the United States each year.
 Though STDs affect both sexes, women are more likely to develop long-term health consequences from an untreated STD.
-At Aster OB/GYN on the Upper West Side of Manhattan in New York, Farris Fahmy, MD, FACOG and Dr. Ravikumarin offer STD testing to protect you and your health.
+At Aster OB/GYN on the Upper West Side of Manhattan in New York, Farris Fahmy, MD, FACOG, Dr. Rachel Roesner, DO, and Dr. Ravikumarin offer STD testing to protect you and your health.
 To schedule your STD testing, contact the office by phone or by using the online booking tool.

 Sexually transmitted diseases or STDs are bacterial, viral, fungal, or parasitic infections that pass from person-to-person through sexual contact.
 That includes vaginal, anal, and oral sex.